gitdev-a/sample-nodejs-ecs/readme.md

 terraform apply -target=module.ecr
 ```

-To build the docker image and upload it to ECR, execute build script
+To build the Docker image and upload it to ECR, execute the build script:

 ```bash
 sh ./build.sh
 ```

-For Windows environment
+For Windows environment:

 ```cmd
 build.cmd